pau-dim/X-Road/doc/OperationalMonitoring/Architecture/arc-opmond_x-road_operational_monitoring_daemon_architecture_Y-1096-1.md

 ## 1 Introduction

 The X-Road monitoring solution is conceptually split into two parts: environmental and operational monitoring.
-The operational monitoring processes operational statistics (such as which services or endpoints have been called, how many times, what was the size of the response, etc.) of the security servers.
+The operational monitoring processes operational statistics (such as which services have been called, how many times, what was the size of the response, etc.) of the security servers.

 This document describes the architecture of the X-Road operational monitoring daemon.
 It presents an overview of the components of the monitoring daemon and its interfaces.